Soesah/node-classloader/readme.md

   - you could remove unnecessary whitespace
 - set up unit testing of a sort
   - you could even run this from NodeJS
+- does it matter if anonymous static methods (Which get executed straight away) are before the extends statement?